CRDB: a database of charged cosmic rays: Website, interfaces, and example plots

 \item sub-experiment description (name, data periods\footnote{Full details of the flight dates are given clicking on \clicktext{data}.
 The start and stop time format is {\em YYYY/MM/DD-hh:mm:ss}.
 A new line is used for each flight.}, instrument description [{\em mouse-over} name], experimental setup picture [{\em magnifying glass} icon]);

 \item data for each publication (from a sub-experiment).
 A click on \clicktext{data} (see Fig.~\ref{fig:exp_data}) pops-up a window (not shown in the examples): its upper half summarises all the information on the sub-experiment (contained in the database) and gives the ADS link of the reference; the lower half shows the data (see Sect.~\ref{sec:data} for their format): ratios are sorted first and fluxes second (one can jump directly to the data of interest clicking on one of the {\em Quantities} suggested in the upper half panel).
+In the upper half panel, clicking on \clicktext{Solar modulation: Parameters} pops up a new window with the sub-experiment modulation values, as shown in Fig.~\ref{fig:snapshot_modul}. \clicktext{Solar modulation: Parameters}).

 \end{itemize}

 By default, CR data for nuclei and anti-nuclei are given as a function of kinetic energy per nucleon, whereas leptons are given as a function of the kinetic energy.
 Whenever the energy axis is rigidity, the flag [Rigidity] is added after the data.